-- Engagement Payments on a Participant's initial Commencement into Services to support early intervention - Progress Payments where a Participant's job readiness has improved through participation in education, vocational and non-vocational activities, and work placements including paid work that does not result in an Employment Outcome - Advanced Outcomes Payments - Employment Outcome Payments upon achievement of 4, 8, 12, 18 and 26 week Employment Outcomes. - Harvest Work Outcomes upon achievement of 4, 8, 12, 18 and 26 weeks in Harvest Work. - Very Long Term Unemployment (VLTU) Bonus paid in addition to 12 and 26 Week Employment Outcomes and Harvest Work Outcomes for Participants unemployed longer than 24 months.
+- Engagement Payments on a Participant's initial Commencement into Services to support early intervention - Progress Payments where a Participant's job readiness has improved through participation in education, vocational and non-vocational activities, and work placements including paid work that does not result in an Employment Outcome - Advanced Outcomes Payments - Employment Outcome Payments upon achievement of 4, 8, 12, 18 and 26 week Employment Outcomes. - Very Long Term Unemployment (VLTU) Bonus paid in addition to 12 and 26 Week Employment Outcomes for Participants unemployed longer than 24 months.